Inspired Self-Exploration with Class Selection

 Key Takeaways

-Visualization helps bridge the gap between hoping a goal will be reached to believing a goal will be reached.
+Visualization bridges the gap between hoping a goal can be reached and believing it will be.

-Solutions are the most meaningful when they reflect the student point of view.
+Solutions are most impactful when they reflect the student's perspective.

 Solutions should spark some connection to actionable steps or helpful resources.

-From 42 rounds of user testing, we concluded that the vision board was the best concept to relay those key takeaways.
+From 42 rounds of user testing, we concluded that the vision board was the best concept to relay the key takeaways.

 The Solution